kwhitejr/platform-science-code-challenge/README.md

 I can correctly resolve the driver scores and therefore their priority vis-a-vis the addresses, and the priority of each address vis-a-vis each driver, but I had trouble traversing these priority queues to correctly determine the optimal assignments without assigning a driver more than once.

-I have a feeling that it has something to do with Dijkstra, but I could not quite get there on my own.
+I have a feeling that it has something to do with Stable Marriage Problem and the Gale-Shapley algorithm, but I haven't sorted out a Javascript implementation yet.

 There is a single breaking test that should pass when the `match` algorithm is correctly implemented.